After completing this part of the tutorial, you will be able to calculate individual privacy risks for continuous variables by utilizing k-anonymity.

 ----------------------------------------------------------------------

-sdcMicro shows us the unmodified, original parameters in parentheses.
-Right now, they are, of course, identical to the current parameters as we have not made any changes yet.
+sdcMicro shows us the unmodified, original parameters in parentheses within the summary of the sdcObject.
+Right now, the original parameters are, of course, identical to the current parameters as we have not made any changes yet.

 For the categorial key variables, we get information on the numbers and sizes of categories.
 The more categories and the smaller the number of entries in each category, the easier the de-identification as we have many unique individual values.